Master of Education in Counseling

 As of March 15, 2017, the Texas Education Agency Board requires the implementation of an Accountability System for Educator Preparation Programs (ASEP) technology fee, as required by 19 TAC 229.9(7).
 This fee is required for each candidate seeking certification; the candidate must pay a $55 fee when admitted to the program for the 2016-2017 and 2017-2018 years.
 For the 2018-2019 academic year and beyond, certification candidates enrolled in the program will pay a fee of $35 per year.
 The fee will appear on your TCU student account.

-If you have a 3.0 GPA or higher, a GRE score is not required when applying.
 For more information about applying to the M.Ed. in Counseling program, please visit the admissions page or call 817-257-7661.